Learning nonequilibrium control forces to characterize dynamical phase transitions: Discussion

-Taken together, the results here demonstrate the efficacy of a machine learning algorithm that adaptively learns optimal control forces to directly estimate large deviation functions for systems extremely challenging for conventional methods.
-The algorithm relies on direct stochastic optimization based on a small number of trajectories, which themselves may not need to have a long duration---a fact that requires further investigation.
-Importantly, the Lagrangian that we optimize is explicit and exact in the long time limit, requiring no additional approximation or optimization---only the control function is learned.
-We show the approach is robust both near the dynamical phase transitions and in the limit of small noise.
-Like many methods based on machine learning, the method we propose shows favorable performance in high dimensional systems and still identifies many-body control forces that realize the rare fluctuations defining dynamical phase transitions.
+The results presented in this paper demonstrate the efficacy of a machine learning algorithm that adaptively learns optimal control forces to directly estimate large deviation functions for systems extremely challenging for conventional methods.
+The algorithm that we have proposed relies on direct stochastic optimization based on a small number of trajectories, which themselves may not need to have a long duration--a fact that requires further investigation.
+Importantly, the Lagrangian that we optimize is explicit and exact in the long time limit, requiring no additional approximation or optimization, as only the control function is learned.
+We have shown that the approach is robust both near the dynamical phase transitions and in the limit of small noise.
+Like many methods based on machine learning, the method we propose shows favorable performance in high-dimensional systems and still identifies many-body control forces that realize rare fluctuations near dynamical phase transitions.

-The examples we explore here are continuous time stochastic differential equations with a constant diffusion term (and hence additive noise), but it is straightforward to adapt our algorithm to other types of systems, including those with multiplicative noise, or with discrete, but innumerable state spaces such as unbounded Markov jump processes where directly evaluating the principal eigenvalue is not possible.
-This approach could be extended to finite-time large deviations, though we anticipate that this would require longer trajectories and therefore the adjoint state method would likely be mandatory.
+The examples we have explored are continuous-time stochastic differential equations with a constant diffusion term (and hence additive noise), but it is straightforward to adapt our algorithm to other types of systems, including those with multiplicative noise, or with discrete, but innumerable state spaces such as unbounded Markov jump processes where directly evaluating the principal eigenvalue is not possible.
+Our approach could also be extended to finite-time large deviations, though we anticipate that this would require longer trajectories and therefore the adjoint state method would likely be mandatory.
 Learning control forces that drive the system locally, and hence can be transferred to systems of increasing size and complexity is among the most attractive possibilities for future investigation.
 For interacting particle systems, if the form of the input and the architecture of the neural network are carefully designed, it may be possible to obtain the optimal control force for systems with thousands of particles by training on smaller, more computationally tractable systems.